Centralizers of Hamiltonian circle actions on rational ruled surfaces: Homotopical description of the strata J S1 k

-We now consider the action of the group of equivariant symplectomorphisms $\Symp_{h}^{S^1}(\SSS,\oml)$ on the contractible space $\jsom$ of invariant, compatible, almost-complex structures, and we investigate the orbit-type stratification of this action up to homotopy.
-In the case of the nontrivial bundle $\CCC$, the analysis of the action of the centralizer on the stratification will be postponed to Section~\ref{Chapter-CCC}.
+We now consider the action of the group of equivariant symplectomorphisms $\Symp_{h}^{S^1}(\SSS,\oml)$ on the contractible space $\jsom$ of invariant, compatible, almost-complex structures, and we investigate the orbit-type stratification of this action up to homotopy (See Lemma~\ref{contractibilityofinvariantacs} for proof of contractibility of $\jsom$).
+The similar analysis for circle actions on the nontrivial bundle $\CCC$ will be addressed in Section~\ref{Chapter-CCC}.